 In addition, community organisations can participate in a number of activities typically associated with business.
-For example, an association can buy and sell goods and services, where doing so is ancillary to the association’s principal purpose.
+For example, an association can buy and sell goods and services where doing so is consistent with the association’s purpose.

 Incorporated associations must hold annual general meetings (AGMs).
 An association’s first AGM must be held within 18 months of incorporation.
 Subsequent AGMs must be held within five months after the end of the financial year.
 An association may apply to CAV for an extension for holding an AGM.